Channel River

-The Channel River was a prehistoric river flowing between England and France during periods of low sea level during the ice ages.
-Its tributaries included the river Rhine in modern-day Netherlands, the River Thames in modern-day England and other rivers.
+The Channel River was a prehistoric river flowing between modern-day England and France during periods of low sea level during the ice ages.
+Its tributaries included the river Rhine in modern-day Netherlands, Germany, France, and Switzerland, the River Thames in modern-day England, the Scheldt in modern day Netherlands, Belgium, and France, and other rivers.
 Over the last 12,000 years rising seas have covered its course, through what is now the English Channel.